JacobStephens2/poker-v2/README.md

+# Tic Tac Toe
+Do you know the all tie-ing strategy?
+This app I created through following the tutorial at https://reactjs.org/tutorial/tutorial.html

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).